nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ## Conclusion

-In summary, our all-JS stack may not be the sexiest or most pure, but it is by far the most efficient in the current requirements, and allows us to deliver way more value per engineering hour to customers than other solutions currently available.
+In summary, our all-JS will not be perfect for everyone, but it is strongly recommended for tiny startups as it has allowed us to deliver way more value per engineering hour to customers than other solutions currently available.